 - Persistent pain in the muscles and joints of the back;

 - Hunching over often during the evening or night;

 Many people with this condition require a walker or cane to help them walk.
 Because the posture of their body is such that they are leaned forward, their body weight is not centrally directed over their legs and pelvis.
 They might suffer from chronic pain, frustration, and disability.
 They might also struggle to stand upright.

 When you are suffering from a flat back disorder, you must provide better support to your body while sleeping.
 Put a soft pillow beneath your lumbar region and pelvis.
 You must either place a flat pillow or no pillow under your head to avoid straining of your back muscles.
 Sometimes, stomach sleeping may also be recommended.

-It is magnetic resonance imaging.
+MRI is an acronym that stands for magnetic resonance imaging.
 This imaging technique uses radio waves and a magnet to give a detailed and clear image of the spinal column.
 Nerves can also be viewed clearly through an MRI scan.

-The treatment at the initial stage of the flat back syndrome is only lifestyle modification, i.e. weight reduction and to include exercises in daily routine.
+The treatment in the initial stage consists of only lifestyle modification, i.e. weight reduction and inclusion of exercises in daily routine.
 Aerobic exercises are good for this purpose.
 They can be carried out along with weight-bearing exercises and muscle strengthening exercises.
-Spinal manipulation and physical therapy may also result in a good impact on the patient’s condition.
+Spinal manipulation and physical therapy may also have a positive impact on the patient’s condition.

-Backrack™ Posture Treatment Device
+Backrack™ Spinal Decompression Device

-Surgery is also required for the patients whose condition is becoming worse with the passage of time or those who are suffering from nerve compression and have additional symptoms like weakness, pain in arms and legs, numbness and tingling sensations in the area of nerve supply are such conditions.
+Surgery is also required for patients whose condition is becoming worse with the passage of time.
+It is also required for those who are suffering from nerve compression and have additional symptoms.
+Weakness, pain in arms and legs, numbness, and tingling sensations in the area of nerve supply are such conditions.